JII Learning Circle – Research and Study group

 Join JII members who will regularly get together to share their research and best practices.
 Each meeting we discuss a different theme presented by a JII member.
 A great chance to broaden stay on the cutting edge of research and practice.
 For details see below.

-To join or for more info: Contact Joseph or Hanna at events(at)japanintercultural.org
+To join or for more info: Hanna at hanna(at)chouchane.com or Joseph at events(at)japanintercultural.org

 February 8 (FRI), 2019